farouk-allani/eaglefi-docs-2/docs/intro.md

 - **Create Tokens**: Launch your ideas into the decentralized world.
 - **Liquidity Pools**: Create pools and earn fees from trading activity.
 - **Liquidity Management**: Add or remove liquidity from pools effortlessly.
-- **Swap Instantly**: Trade with speed and near-zero fees.
+- **Swap**: Trade tokens with ease.

 ### Our Mission: Democratize DeFi, One Block at a Time

-In a world where giants dominate, EagleFi stands as a beacon for the underdog.
-We believe DeFi should be **accessible**, **secure**, and **community-driven**, values deeply aligned with Massa’s decentralized ethos.
+In a world where giants dominate, we believe DeFi should be **accessible**, **secure**, and **community-driven**, values deeply aligned with Massa’s decentralized ethos.

 - **For the Builders**: We’re proof that a small team can change the game.
 No venture funding, just grit and code.
 - **For the People**: We prioritize transparency and safety, ensuring every swap, pool, and token is crafted with care.
-- **For the Future**: We’re not just building a DEX; we’re fostering a movement where anyone, anywhere, can shape the future of finance.
+- **For the Future**: EagleFi is more than a DEX, it’s your all-in-one DeFi toolkit, powered by AI to make DeFi smarter than ever.

 ---